olets/git-prompt-kit-docs/README.md

 &nbsp;

-> 🎉 The next major version of Git Prompt Kit is in the works, complete with a brand new documentation site.
+> 🎉 The next version of Hometown Prompt is in the works, complete with a brand new documentation site.
 Take a look in the [`next` branch](https://github.com/olets/git-prompt-kit-docs/tree/next)

 &nbsp;